LDROSSIII/Database-Systems-Gradebook/README.md

 Then...
 - Copy and paste Gradebook.sql file (Creates Tables)
 - Copy and paste Insertion.sql (Inserts Data Into Tables)
-- Copy and paste each query one by one (Queries are separated by commas in the 'queries.sql' file)
+- Copy and paste each query one by one (Queries are separated by comments in the 'queries.sql' file)